 All in all, achievements in the dynamic sector of creative industries in this North African wonder are unlikely to be preserved if not balanced with sustained financial, civilian and political support.
 Undoubtedly, this sector serves as an adequate tool to boost local social economic development and sustainability of the Moroccan local community, but is also precious to the whole stream of world trade.
 On a personal note, I believe that one shall always keep in mind that building creative industries requires first an adequate understanding of an audiences consumption patterns, and an effective enactment of people’s fundamental freedoms to foster its success, and as Chancellor Merkel once pointed out, inventing inclusive public policies in Morocco and beyond, is inevitable to establish a supportive network that fosters the survival and the success of a rich, diverse and accessible cultural platform .
 In the way I view cultural industries, I find them resembling a vivid image that emphasizes human development, which revives a bridge that lies between the “bodies of knowledge” associated with social development and “aspirations” to a more inclusive and just society.
 This bridge could be fostered by making full use of the potential that resides in the youth , through education , social investments and training efforts.

 ‘When we give cheerfully and accept gratefully, everyone is blessed’.
 Maya Angelou.

-Hallo, this is Masa , a 19 years old third year global governance student.
+Hey readers, this is Masa , a 21 years old Global Governance graduate .
 By nature, my passion to live and learn is what has always driven me to step into the unknown, as I have learnt that courage is not the absence of fear, but the triumph you build over it.
 For me, changing behaviour is a must for us to reach what this world deserves to be.